cloudnative-pg/cloudnative-pg/docs/src/security.md

 #### Can This Issue Be Mitigated?

-For the deployment using the YAML manifest it is recommended to deploy the operator in a dedicated namespace and restrict access to this namespace to administrators only.
+When deploying using the YAML manifest, it is recommended to deploy the operator in a dedicated namespace, and to restrict access to this namespace to administrators only.
 This ensures that standard users cannot access the operator's `ServiceAccount`.

-When using OLM, it is advisable to deploy the operator in its own namespace while configuring it to watch the namespaces that will use the operator.
+When using OLM, it is advisable to deploy the operator in its own namespace, and to configure it to watch the namespaces that will be used for CloudNativePG clusters.
 This setup helps to contain permissions and restrict access more effectively.

 ### Calls to the API server made by the instance manager